Best Freshwater Fish for Beginners: Species Guide, Care Tips & Tank Setup

 Molly10 gallonsPeaceful3–4 in3–5 yrsEasy

 Pro Tip: Corydoras catfish are an ideal first community fish — they live on the substrate, scavenge uneaten food, and help reduce waste load on your filter.
 Always keep them in groups of 6 or more since they're highly social and visibly stressed alone.
+Cortisol elevation from isolation directly suppresses immune function in shoaling species, making solitary corydoras significantly more prone to disease [4].

 Best Freshwater Fish for Small Tanks